Bjorn Kristensen (footballer, born 1993)

-Bjorn Kristensen (also spelt Bjørn Kristensen; born 5 April 1993) is a Maltese international footballer who plays for Hibernians as a midfielder.
+Bjorn Kristensen (also spelt Bjørn Kristensen; born 5 April 1993) is a Maltese professional footballer who plays as a midfielder for Hibernians and the Malta national team.

 Early and personal life

 Born in Marsaxlokk, Kristensen has a Danish father and Maltese mother.
 His parents met in Malta and started a family there.

 Club career

 He played youth football in Denmark with Hessel Gods Football School and Silkeborg IF.
 Upon his return to Malta, he began playing with Hibernians during the 2010–11 season.
 In February 2012, he went on trial with English club Everton, and also trialled with German club Werder Bremen.

 International career

 He made his senior international debut for Malta on 29 February 2012.
 He had previously played for the Malta under-21 team.